-Storm and flood season water damage in Charlotte: prep and response
+Storm and flood water damage in Charlotte: what to do during and after

 Quick answer

 Charlotte's worst storm-season water damage comes from heavy rain, hurricane runoff, and Sugar, Briar, and Little Sugar Creek overrunning into homes.
-Before a storm, clear gutters and drains, move valuables off basement floors, and test your sump pump.
-During and after, stay out of floodwater, shut off power to affected areas, and document everything before cleanup.
+During and immediately after a storm, stay out of standing floodwater, shut off power to affected areas if you can do so safely, document everything with photos and video before cleanup, and call an IICRC-certified crew right away.
 Surface flooding is treated as Category 3 black water and is usually excluded from standard homeowners insurance, so it needs separate NFIP or private flood coverage.

 Key takeaways

 Charlotte’s storm season turns water damage from an occasional plumbing accident into a neighborhood-wide event.
 Between summer thunderstorms, the tail ends of hurricanes pushing inland, and creeks that overrun their banks, the threat is real and seasonal.
-Here is how to prepare, what to do when it hits, and where insurance trips people up.
+Getting ahead of it starts with preventing water and flood damage before the season.
+This guide covers the other half: what to do during and immediately after a storm floods your home, and where insurance trips people up.

 How storms flood Charlotte homes